saif71/damnyou/README.md

 ## Platform support

 `damnyou` runs on macOS and Linux.
-Windows is not supported yet: package managers are installed there as `.cmd` shims, which the current command lookup and process spawning do not handle.
-It is tracked for a future release.
+Windows is not supported yet.

 ## Supported frameworks and tools

-- Frameworks: Next.js (`next` or `nextjs`), Astro, Vite, Nuxt, Remix, SvelteKit, and Storybook.
+- Frameworks: Next.js, Astro, Vite, Nuxt, Remix, SvelteKit, and Storybook.
 - Tooling: Vitest, Jest, ESLint, and TypeScript.
 - Package managers: npm, pnpm, Yarn, and Bun.

-## What it cleans
+## What it cleans & rebuild

 Run it only from the project folder—the folder containing `package.json`.